hashicorp/terraform-website/content/source/docs/extend/plugin-types.html.md

 libraries, so developers need only worry about the implementation of their specific Plugin behavior.

-There is currently one type of plugin supported by Terraform:
+The Terraform Plugin SDK currently supports one type of plugin: providers.

 ## Providers